a-camarillo/resume/resume_camarillo.typ

-    [Implemented a modified Model Reference Adaptive Controller(MRAC) for control of an inverted pendulum system, improving the system's response to input and disturbances.], [Benchmarked implemented controller performance against traditional MRAC and PID controllers through simulations in MATLAB/Simulink.]
+    [Implemented a modified Model Reference Adaptive Controller(MRAC) for control of an inverted pendulum system, improving the system's response to input and disturbances.], [Benchmarked implemented controller performance against traditional MRAC and PID controllers through simulations in MATLAB/Simulink and presented results.]
   )]
 )